Maritimes Conservation Network: St. Anns Bank Marine Protected Area (MPA) Acoustic Tracking Study

 Identificador Fisheries and Oceans Canada

-Financiamento Fisheries and Oceans Canada (DFO) is the federal department responsible for safeguarding Canadian waters and for managing fisheries and ocean resources.
-Marine Conservation Areas (including Marine Protected Areas – MPAs) are regularly monitored towards their ecological and socioeconomic objectives.
-Funding for baseline research and monitoring for these areas is provided by the Government of Canada and administered through the DFO Aquatic Ecosystems program (https://www.dfo-mpo.gc.ca/ecosystems/index-eng.html).
-OTN is a research and technology development initiative headquartered at Dalhousie University, in Halifax Nova Scotia.
+Financiamento No funding information for this project was provided to OTN for publication.
+OTN is a research and technology development initiative headquartered at Dalhousie University, in Halifax, Nova Scotia.
 OTN is funded by the Canada Foundation for Innovation (CFI) and is grateful to have once received funding from the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Social Sciences and Engineering Research Council of Canada (SSHRC).
-OTN is also grateful for the continued support from Research Nova Scotia, and OTN's host institution, Dalhousie University.

 O pessoal envolvido no projeto: